The boundary of the irreducible components for invariant subspace varieties

+The degeneration relation is under control algebraically as the ext-relation $\leq_{\sf ext}$ implies the deg-relation $\leq_{\sf deg}$, which in turn implies the hom-relation $\leq_{\sf hom}$ (see Section \ref{section-deg}).
+We show that the boundary relation implies the restriction $\leq_{\sf hom-picket}$ of the hom order to certain objects called {\it pickets.}

-As the deg-relation, also the hom- and ext-relations give rise to preorders for LR-tableaux.
-In the diagram below, the relations introduced so far on the set $\mathcal T_{\alpha,\gamma}^\beta$ are ordered vertically by containment, with the dominance order the weakest of the relations pictured.
+In the diagram below, the relations introduced so far on the set $\mathcal T_{\alpha,\gamma}^\beta$ are ordered vertically by containment.

-We show that the dominance order is in fact equivalent to the hom-order restricted to certain objects called {\it pickets}.
-Thus we have also algebraic tests both for the validity and for the failure of the boundary relation.
-We present proofs in Section~\ref{section-deg}.
+We show that the restriction of the hom-order to pickets is an anti-symmetric relation.
+As a consequence, all the relations in the diagram are partial orders on $\mathcal T_{\alpha,\gamma}^\beta$.
+We have algebraic tests both for the validity and for the failure of the boundary relation:

-\begin{thm} Suppose $\alpha$, $\beta$, $\gamma$ are partitions.
+\begin {thm} Suppose $\alpha$, $\beta$, $\gamma$ are partitions.
 The following implications hold for LR-tableaux $\Gamma$, $\widetilde\Gamma$ of shape $(\alpha,\beta,\gamma)$:

-\end{thm}
+\end {thm}